-I have taught mindfulness since 2010, including teaching the Mindfulness-based stress reduction programme (MBSR) to members of the general public and the distance learning format to individuals.
-I also offer the Interpersonal Mindfulness programme (IMP), a course based on the innovative relational meditation practice of Insight Dialogue, developed by Gregory Kramer.
+I have taught mindfulness since 2010, including teaching the Mindfulness-based Stress Reduction programme (MBSR) to members of the general public and the distance learning format to individuals.
+I also offer the Mindful Self-Compassion (MSC) course and have been trained to teach the Interpersonal Mindfulness programme (IMP), a course based on the innovative relational meditation practice of Insight Dialogue, developed by Gregory Kramer.

-Since 2002, I have worked as a freelance coach, trainer and facilitator in the corporate sector.
-Clients that I’ve worked with include the Discovery Channel, GroupM, MediaCom, News International, Channel 4, The Walt Disney Company, The Cabinet Office, The Department for Education, UCB, MSN Microsoft, AOL, Sony Pictures and many of the NHS Trusts.
+Since 2002, I have worked as a freelance coach, trainer and mindfulness teacher in the corporate sector.
+I’ve delivered to range of clients, including Mind (Hammersmith and Fulham branch), Lloyds Bank, The Cabinet Office, The Department for Education, Shire Pharmaceuticals, UCB, Warner Music, Royal Academy of Engineers, The Royal College of Physicians, Network Rail, Octopus, Discovery Channel, GroupM, MediaCom, News International, Channel 4, The Walt Disney Company, MSN Microsoft, AOL, Sony Pictures and many of the NHS Trusts.

-For the past five years I have actively explored ways to contextualise and deliver mindfulness effectively in the workplace, for enhanced well-being and performance.
-More recently, I have looked into the impact that a personal and interpersonal mindfulness practice can have on the development of relational and authentic leadership.
+Since 2012, I have been actively exploring ways to contextualise and deliver mindfulness effectively in the workplace, for enhanced well-being, performance and leadership development.
+More recently, I have begun to explore the role that relational mindfulness and compassion play in enhancing psychological safety, the bedrock of trust.
 My coaching is founded on mindfulness, both in an implicit form in terms of the quality of attention that I am able to bring to the client, and in an explicit form, where I offer mindfulness practices within the sessions to support my clients to be more fully present and open.

-In 2013, I attended the Interpersonal Mindfulness Teacher Training retreat for MBSR teachers in Virginia, USA and again in 2015 in Amsterdam to deepen my understanding.
-I have been practicing Insight Dialogue since 2007 and recognise the many benefits of having both a personal and an interpersonal mindfulness practice.
+In 2013, I attended the Interpersonal Mindfulness Teacher Training retreat for MBSR teachers in Virginia, USA, and again in 2015 in Amsterdam, to deepen my understanding.
+I have been practising Insight Dialogue since 2007 and recognise the many benefits of having both a personal and an interpersonal mindfulness practice.
 My capacity to show up more fully – in relationships, in the inquiry process in the MBI classroom, working with individuals and, generally in my life as a relational being – has been significantly enhanced.

-I teach MBSR and IMP for general populations and offer mindfulness-based workshops and programmes to the corporate sector.
+Currently I teach MBSR and MSC for the general population and offer mindfulness-based workshops and programmes to the corporate sector.

 I completed my supervision training through Bangor University and have been supervising since early in 2015.

-I am dedicated to following this path of awakening and it gives me much joy to be teaching mindfulness in different formats and to have the opportunity to facilitate the growth and development of mindfulness teachers.
+It gives me much joy to be teaching mindfulness in different formats and I feel privileged to have the opportunity to facilitate the growth and development of mindfulness teachers.